Tuna Macaroni Salad

 - Macaroni Salad Add-ins – This salad is heavy-ish on the onion and light-ish on the mayo, which is the way we like it.
 If you like less onion, go with 1 onion and if you want more mayo add to your liking.
 I also added peas to this recipe, but feel free to get creative with other add-ins, like mustard, hard boiled egg, bacon, cheese, green onions, red onions, etc.

-- Refrigerating Your Salad – I’d suggest refridegatoring the salad for at least 30 minutes to 1 hour (preferably 6 – 7 hours) because it allows the ingredients to come together.
-If you make the salad ahead of serving time, take it out of the refrigerator for a few minutes to take the chill off.
-If the salad seems dry (it will absorb moisture as it stands), stir in 1 to 2 TSBS of extra mayo, milk or half-and-half to moisten.
+- Refrigerating Your Salad – I’d suggest refrigerating the salad for at least 30 minutes to 1 hour (preferably 6 – 7 hours) because it allows the ingredients to come together.
+If you make the salad ahead of serving time, take it out of the refrigerator for a few minutes to take the chill off (30mins to 1hour).
+If the salad seems dry (it will absorb moisture as it stands), stir in 1 to 2 TBSP of extra mayo, milk or half-and-half to moisten.

 - Presenting Your Salad – I hate wasting feed, so I chopped up the celery leaves.
 Feel free to add chopped parsley for added freshness or paprika for some color, if you’d perfect.